-Chris Carter’s Chemistry Lessons Volume 1.1 Coursework EP is out on 19 October.
+Chris Carter’s Chemistry Lessons Volume 1.1 Coursework EP is out now.

 Radiophonic Workshop, an important influence to Carter on the recent album, have remixed very few artists but for this EP the recently reactivated pioneering electronic experimenters have reworked ‘Blissters’.
 Chris Liebing’s reworking of ‘Tones Map’ is the latest in his Burn Slow series (which includes remixes of Depeche Mode, Goldfrapp and a brand new album release), ‘Bongo Glow’ was recorded after Chemistry Lessons Volume One was completed, and Daniel Avery’s remix of ‘Uysring’, the first track to be shared from the EP, can be heard here

 Avery explains, “Chris Carter has been a true musical inspiration for me over the years.
 He remains a unique figure in music and art in general, constantly creating and doing everything on his own terms.
 I kept most of the original sounds for the remix as they were so beautiful but extended them out and pushed the whole thing a little towards the strobe light.
 Play it loud.
 DA xx”